Skpow1234/Seguridad-Informatica/AWS Academy Cloud Security Foundations/Modulo 4.md

 ## R8

--- Place the web server and databse in a private subnet, and the load balancer in a public subnet
+-- Place the web server and database in a private subnet, and the load balancer in a public subnet

 ## Q9